Don Lemon Forced to Give Groveling Apology to CNN Staff

 “This is great, but it’s our viewers who deserve an apology,” one senior CNN staffer said following the call.

-The anchor did not appear on CNN This Morning on Friday as he had a scheduled day off.

-The mea culpa to CNN staff came after Lemon issued a public apology on Twitter for his remarks.
+The mea culpa to CNN staff came after Lemon, who did not appear on CNN This Morning on Friday as he had a scheduled day off, issued a public apology on Twitter for his remarks.

 “The reference I made to a woman’s ‘prime’ this morning was inartful and irrelevant, as colleagues and loved ones have pointed out, and I regret it,” Lemon tweeted.
 “A woman’s age doesn't define her either personally or professionally.
 I have countless women in my life who prove that every day.”